Bayesian Semiparametric Multivariate Density Deconvolution: Discussion

+As explained in Sections \ref{sec: mvt density of heteroscedastic errors} and \ref{sec: mvt multiplicative errors} in the main paper and also in Section \ref{sec: mvt comments on the model for U given X} in the Supplementary Materials, the structural separability assumption (\ref{eq: mvt multiplicative structure}) arises naturally in both additive and multiplicative multivariate measurement error settings.
+It would still be interesting, in future work, to consider more general covariance models that allow $\var(U_{ij\ell}\vert \bX)$ to be explained primarily by $X_{i\ell}$, as in the current approach, but would allow the residual variability to be explained by the remaining components $\{X_{im}\}_{m\neq \ell}$ of $\bX$.
+The current MCMC based implementation of the proposed methodology is computationally intensive.
+We are pursuing the development of faster algorithms for approximate posterior inference as the subject of a separate manuscript.

 The question of consistency of Bayesian procedures is intimately related to the flexibility of the priors.
 For instance, in ordinary density estimation problems inclusion of the true density in the KL support of the prior is a sufficient condition to ensure weak consistency via the Schwartz theorem.
 In density deconvolution problems such a condition is not sufficient but is still required.
-Theorem \ref{Thm: mvt L1 support of induced prior on density of W} from Section \ref{sec: mvt model flexibility} thus provides a crucial first step in that direction.
+The results from Section \ref{sec: mvt model flexibility} thus provide crucial first steps in that direction.
 We have not pursued the question of consistency of the proposed deconvolution methods any further in this article.
-We are currently studying the convergence properties of Bayesian deconvolution models in the simpler known measurement error density set up as the subject of a separate manuscript.
+It remains an important direction for future research.

 \baselineskip=14pt